thefo66/Cannabis-Supply-Chain-Traceability/README.md

 # Cannabis Supply Chain Traceability

 _Disclaimer: This document, and all contents of this repository are currently in the process of being released.
-All content, files, and licenses are subject to change._
+All content, files, and licenses are subject to change. - 2016-03-18_

 ## Problem this Solves